ibm-watson-embedded-business-assistant/eba-example-agents/docs/articles/NaturalLanguageUnderstatnding.md

 Through these mechanisms, a single pattern will receive a boost factor as cardinality of the Cartesian product:

-`portable NL pattern X auto synonyms X spell checking X auto translation X permutations X composability X polymorphism`
+`portable NL pattern ✕ auto synonyms ✕ spell checking ✕ auto translation ✕ permutations ✕ composability ✕ polymorphism`